-Take your entertaining to a new a fun level with a bacon bar!
+Take your entertaining and hosting to a new fun level with a bacon bar!
 Different flavors and recipes that revolve around Smithfield bacon is the only way to entertain like a boss!

 Breakfast or Brunch is a tricky thing to serve for a crowd.
 Lots of different items to make both “breakfasty” and “lunchy” and if you are serving eggs, forget about it!
 Everyone likes theirs a different way and it is so hard to keep their “fresh from the pan” taste and texture.